Table of contents

 In the recapped definition of VC in slides 9 and 10, the problem should ask: “Does G contain a vertex cover of size at most k?” rather than “at least k”.

-The version of GoodPath in the video has a subtle bug in the base case.
+The version of GoodPath in slide 7 of video 3 and slide 1 of video 4 (on the recap slide) has a subtle bug in the base case.
 Lines 2-3 should read:

 if s = t then